aldaszarnauskas/pands-weekly-tasks/README.md

 5. weekday.py prints out a certain phrase depending if it's weekday or weekday when the program is run.

 ### Calculating a square root
-6. squareroot.py takes integer as the input and outputs the square root of it or the approximation of the square root.
-The program uses Newton's method to calculate the square root which is: root = 0.5 * (x + (aninput / x)); x = aninput for aninput > 0, i.e. to solve x*x = aninput.
-This formula not necessarily gives the right answer on the first go.
-It iteratively performs calculations until x*x=aninput or it reaches the 1000 iterations.
-If x*x=aninput, then the program gives the exact square root.
-If the program terminates when it performs this calculations for 1000 iterations, then, the program gives the approximations of the square root.
+6. squareroot.py calculates or approximates the square root of a given integer.
+The square root is calculated based on Newton's method:
+- root = 0.5 * (x + (aninput / x)); x = aninput for aninput > 0, i.e. to solve x*x = aninput.
+This formula is used iteratively approximate the square root where the output of calculations is placed back into the equation until an exact or a good approximation of a square root is obtained.
+We terminate such computation until an exact square root is obtained or until 1000 iterations have passed, thus, obtaining an approximation of a square root.

 ### How many Es do you have in your file?
-7. es.py should be activate on a command line.
-It takes a text file as the first and the only argument.
-The program also checks if arguments were given.
-It outputs an error message if: (1) no arguments were given, (2) more than one argument was given, (3) not a text file was given
+7. es.py retrieves the # of e in a text file.
+This program is executable on the command line.
+The program has 3 assumptions to work:
+- (1) only one argument on a command line given
+- (2) the argument specifies directory of a .txt file
+- (3) and a text file is not empty
+If any of those assumptions are not met, the program gives a corresponding error message.
+If all assumptions are met, the program counts the number of e in the text file and outputs the count.

 # License
 No license